NEA Partnership Funding

 - Urban Grant Template ( MSWORD, 37 KB, 2 pg.)

 Each year the NEA Center for Organizing, in collaboration with NEA-Retired, awards State Organizing Grants to State Retired entities.
-Grants must be used for membership recruitment, Organizing New Retired Locals, Retired Organizing Projects, Creating Retired Activist, Developing Retired Leaders, and Developing and Strengthening Community Partnerships.
+Grant awards will not exceed $5,000 annually.
+No State Retired Organization shall receive more than two grants per year.
+Grants must be used for Membership Recruitment, Organizing New Retired Locals, Retired Organizing Projects, Creating Retired Activists, Developing Retired Leaders or Developing and Strengthening Community Partnerships.

 - Retired Organizing Grant Evaluation Form ( MSWORD, 245 KB, 3 pg.)